Probing Hairy Kerr Black Holes through Quasi-Periodic Oscillations I: A study based on the kinematic models: Abstract

 \section{Abstract}

-Black hole (BH) solutions endowed with nontrivial scalar or matter fields - commonly known as hairy black holes - have attracted significant interest in recent years.
-They admit extra parameters beyond mass, charge, and angular momentum, leading to a richer phenomenology.
-Characterizing their allowed parameter space is therefore crucial, especially in light of the available data from electromagnetic and gravitational-wave observations.
-The rotating hairy black hole solutions studied here are inspired by the gravitational decoupling method and satisfy the Einstein field equations with a conserved energy-momentum tensor that respects the strong energy conditions (SECs).
+Black holes endowed with nontrivial scalar or matter fields, known as hairy black holes, possess additional parameters beyond mass, charge, and spin, leading to richer phenomenology.
+Constraining their parameter space is therefore essential, particularly in view of current electromagnetic and gravitational-wave observations.
+In this work, we study rotating hairy black hole solutions inspired by the gravitational decoupling method, which satisfy the Einstein field equations with a conserved energy–momentum tensor obeying the strong energy conditions.
 We explore in detail the horizon structure of such black holes and report for the first time certain unique features, not observed in Kerr BHs.
-We investigate the sensitivity of the hairy parameters on the fundamental frequencies associated with the motion of matter in the hairy Kerr spacetime, and compare them with the Kerr scenario.
-The theoretical models aimed to explain the observed high-frequency observations (HFQPOs) in BHs are associated with the fundamental frequencies.
-Hence, such a study enables us to constrain the parameter space of the hairy Kerr spacetime by comparing the model-dependent HFQPO frequencies with the available observations.
-By comparing the kinematic models of HFQPOs with the observations of six BH sources, we report the most favored parameter space for each of these BHs.
-Our analysis also provides a framework to discern the most suitable model for each of these sources.
-Interestingly, even with the present precision of the data, the Relativistic Precession Model seems to be less suitable compared to the Tidal Disruption Model for the sources GRO J1655-40 and XTE J1859+226.
-The implications are discussed.
+We examine how the hair parameters influence the fundamental frequencies governing particle motion in the hairy Kerr spacetime and compare these effects with the Kerr case.
+Since theoretical models of high-frequency quasi-periodic oscillations (HFQPOs) are directly linked to these fundamental frequencies, this provides a powerful observational probe of hairy black holes.
+By confronting several kinematic HFQPO models with observations from six black hole sources, we report that for most sources, the HFQPO data with the current level of precision cannot distinguish between the Kerr and the hairy Kerr scenario.
+However, based on the agreement with previous spin estimates our analysis offers a systematic framework to assess the relative suitability of different HFQPO models for each source.
+Notably, even with current observational precision, we report that both the Relativistic Precession Model and the Tidal Disruption Model seem to be unsuitable for the sources GRO J1655-40 and GRS 1915+105.
+The broader implications of these findings are discussed.